suman24/neptune_final_project/readme.md

 ## Introduction and Goals

 Annelids are a diverse group of animals thriving in a variety of lifestyles.
-Comparison of cell types among closely/distantly related species (or species with different lifestyles) will give a better understanding of evolution at the cellular level.
-Recent single cell sequencing techniques has made it possible to isolate cells and sequence the transcriptome
+Comparison of cell types among closely/distantly related species (or species with different lifestyles) will give insights on the evolution of cell types.
+Recent single cell sequencing techniques have made it possible to isolate cells and derive the transcriptome of individual cells.
 I have transcriptomic data from single cell sequencing of a polychaete larvae.
-The dataset is from approximately 50 cells isolated from 4 day larvae.
-My cells of interest are photoreceptor cells.
-My first part of the project will be to go through the data and see if my cells of interest exist.
-Next part of the project will be to identify more cell types using additional marker genes.
+The dataset is from approximately 50 cells isolated from 4 day old larvae.
+I'm particularly interested in the photoreceptor cells.
+The raw data consists of reads from multiplexed samples.
 I will simulate a dataset similar to what I already have.
 There will be 20-30 samples each sample representing an individual cell.
-Using few marker genes, the dataset will be probed by running a BLAST.
-The marker genes will be chosen from the simulated dataset to achieve a working method which can be extended to my actual data at a later stage.

 # Steps